Royal-Duck/bilde/README.md

 all the settings are aviable at the top of the file and the names are explicites

 ## comman line support
-if you want to have a command line tool, coppy Bilde or Bilde.exe to your PATH environement variable (Bild for Linux and Bilde.exe for Windows)
+if you want to have a command line tool, coppy Bylde or Bylde.exe to your PATH environement variable (Bild for Linux and Bylde.exe for Windows)